KenKundert/assimilate/doc/monitoring.rst

     repositories, in which case it specifies a normal *Assimilate* config.
 It also can be specified for remote repositories.

-*repo*:
+*sentinel_dir*:
     The path to the repository.
 For local client configs this is the path to the *Assimilate* data directory, typically
     ``~user/.local/share/assimilate``.
 It is not necessary to specify this path for configs in your own account.
 For local server repositories this is the path to a *Borg* repository.

-    If a relative path is given, it is combined with *root* and the combination specifies the absolute path to the repository.
+    If a relative path is given, it is combined with *sentinel_root* and the combination specifies the absolute path to the repository.

 *host*:
     The name of remote host for remote repositories.